TrifectaRose/TrifectaRose/README.md

 Hello!
 I'm Syamsul Hilmi, also known as Triff.
 I was one of the translators of Dead Cells Indonesian Translation Project.

-As of now, I'm currently interested in game developments and modding.
+As of now, I'm currently developing a game, and I'm interested in game developments and modding.
 There are two main ways of contacting me:

 * Discord: Triffy.#4833
 * Steam: https://steamcommunity.com/id/TrifectaRose/